zobront/homerolled-zk/README.md

 **Prove that we know an `x` and `z` to solve for `x^3 + 4x^2 - xz + 4 = 529`**

-The examples work up in complexity from R1CS on normal arithmetic up to a circuit on elliptic curves.
+The examples work up in complexity from R1CS on normal arithmetic through using modular arithmetic and finally to a circuit on elliptic curves.

 ## R1CS